 The philosophy department participates in a spectrum of interdisciplinary programs: American Studies, Ancient, Medieval and Renaissance Studies, British Studies, Classical Humanities, German Studies, Health-Care Ethics, Hellenic Studies, Paralegal Studies, Pre-Law, Religion Studies, Women's Studies, and the Writing Program.

 Philosophy faculty have a triple aim: excellence in teaching, rigor in professional research activities, and generosity and service to students, to the university, and to the broader community.
-Full-time faculty have doctorates from Universities of California (Riverside), Emory, Hawaii, Illinois, Miami, Massachusetts, Northwestern, Notre Dame, Oregon, Purdue, SUNY Stony Brook, Vanderbilt, Washington, Waterloo, Wayne State, and Yale universities.
+Full-time faculty have doctorates from California (Riverside), City University of New York, Emory, Hawaii, Illinois, Massachusetts, Notre Dame, Oregon, Purdue, SUNY Stony Brook, Vanderbilt, Washington, and Wayne State universities.

 Faculty participate in and contribute leadership within the American Philosophical Association, Society for Phenomenology and Existential Philosophy, Nietzsche Society, American Society for Value Inquiry, American Academy of Religion, Ohio Philosophical Association, International Society for Chinese Philosophy, and Society for Women in Philosophy.